zinahalnajjar/Monopoly-SYSC3110-/README.md

 Known Issues:
  - While it prints the players all information, it doesn't print each players owned properties.
- - Color set functionality not fully implemented.
+ - Color set functionality implemented, but doesn't impact gameplauy.